-- No installation or Maintenance Required
+- No installation or Maintenance is Required.

 The trend for the last couple of years has been towards the latter, and for obvious reasons.
-You can view data and work remotely, you can collaborate and share project files, notes, ideas, and more with anyone in the world, and you don’t need to worry about Hardware problems (such as corrupt hard drives destroying your data), because someone else takes care of all this stuff for you.
+You can view data and work remotely, you can collaborate and share project files, notes, ideas, and more with anyone in the world, and you don’t need to worry about Hardware problems (such as corrupt hard drives destroying your data) because someone else takes care of all this stuff for you.

 Now, you know the best project management software for Mac to manage your projects.

 When deciding on the perfect project management software, it’s essential to look for the right price tag.
 First, you should recognize two or three options that best fit the bill for what you need to advance in project management.
 Next, you should give these project management tools a test drive, either by using a free version or signing up for a trial.
 Finally, scale how each software fits within your project management process, and then make a decision.